prasadhonrao/devcamper/deploy/k8s/without-volume/README.md

    mongodb://admin:password@localhost:32017/
    ```

+3. Restart the container using Docker Desktop to see the data in the database.

-3. Delete the database pod using the following command:
+4. Delete the database pod using the following command:

    ```bash
    kubectl delete pod -l app=devcamper-db -n devcamper-namespace
    ```

-4. Note that deployment creates a new pod but the data is lost as the data is stored in the container and not in the Persistent Volume.
+5. Note that deployment creates a new pod but the data is lost as the data is stored in the container and not in the Persistent Volume.

 ## Uninstall the Application